devongovett/rfcs-1/text/2019-focus-management.md

 # Adoption strategy

-`FocusScope` and `FocusManager` are opt-in APIs which users can chose to use or not.
+`FocusScope` and `FocusManager` are opt-in APIs which users can choose to use or not.
 No code changes to existing React applications are required when upgrading to a version that supports these APIs.

 The behavior of tabbing through applications that utilize portals would change, however.
 If applications currently rely on the existing behavior, it could be considered a “breaking” change.